SeryioGonzalez/Azure_IoT_Lab/iot-client/README.md

 ![Snapshot](../images/simulated-13.PNG "Azure VM")

 As an example, we added a new meassure called **blood_sugar** supposing we have a sensor we can read from.
+See the variable points to a new method you might also have to implement.

 ![Snapshot](../images/simulated-14.PNG "Azure VM")